 Field # Field Description Instructions or Comments Required or Conditional 74 a-e OTHER PROCEDURE CODE DATE REQUIRED on inpatient claims when a procedure is performed during the date span of the bill.
 CODE: Enter the ICD-9 procedure code(s) that identify significant a procedure(s) performed other than the principal/primary procedure.
 Up to five ICD-9 Procedure Codes may be entered.
 Do not enter the decimal between the 2nd or 3rd digits of code, it is implied.
 DATE: Enter the date the principal procedure was performed (MMDDYY).
-C 75 UNLABLED Not Required 76 ATTENDING PHYSICIAN Enter the NPI and name of the physician in charge of the patient care.
-NPI: Enter the attending physician 10-character NPI ID Taxonomy Code: Enter valid taxonomy code.
-QUAL: Enter one of the following qualifier and ID number: OB - State License #.
-1G - Provider UPIN.
+C 75 UNLABLED Not Required 76 ATTENDING PHYSICIAN Enter the NPI and name of the physician in charge of the patient care.NPI: Enter the attending physician 10-characterNPI: Enter the attending physician 10-characterNPI IDTaxonomy Code: Enter valid taxonomyTaxonomy Code: Enter valid taxonomyQUAL: Enter one of the following qualifier and IDOB-StateLicense#.1G-ProviderUPIN.
 R

 G2 - Provider Commercial #.

 B3 - Taxonomy Code.

-LAST: Enter the attending physician's

-last name.

-FIRST: Enter the attending physician's first name.

-Field # Field Description Instructions or Comments Required or Conditional 77 OPERATING PHYSICIAN REQUIRED when a surgical procedure is performed.
-Enter the NPI and name of the physician in charge of the patient care.
-NPI: Enter the attending physician 10-character NPI ID Taxonomy Code: Enter valid taxonomy code.
-QUAL: Enter one of the following qualifier and ID number: OB - State License #.
-1G - Provider UPIN.
-G2 - Provider Commercial #.
-B3 - Taxonomy Code.
 LAST: Enter the attending physician's last name.

+FIRST: Enter the attending

+physician's first name.

-FIRST: Enter the attending physician's first name.
-C Enter the Provider Type qualifier, NPI, and name of the physician in charge of the patient care.
+Field # Field Description Instructions or Comments Required or Conditional 77 OPERATING PHYSICIAN REQUIRED when a surgical procedure isperformed.Enter the NPI and name of the physician in charge of the patient care.NPI: Enter the attending physician 10- characterNPI: Enter the attending physician 10- c Enter the Provider Type qualifier, NPI, and name of the physician in charge of the patient care.
 (Blank Field): Enter one of the following Provider Type Qualifiers: DN - Referring Provider ZZ - Other Operating MD

 78 & 79 OTHER PHYSICIAN 82 - Rendering Provider NPI: Enter the other physician 10- character NPI ID.
-QUAL: Enter one of the following qualifier and ID number: OB - State license number 1G - Provider UPIN number G2 - Provider commercial number С 80 REMARKS Not Required Field # Field Description Instructions or Comments Required or Conditional 81 СС A: Taxonomy of billing provider.
+QUAL: Enter one of the following qualifier and ID number: OB - State license number IG - Provider UPIN number G2 - Provider commercial number C 80 REMARKS Not Required Field # Field Description Instructions or Comments Required or Conditional 81 CC A: Taxonomy of billing provider.
 Use B3 qualifier.
 R 82 Attending Physician Enter name or 7-digit Provider number of ordering physician R